reneemacdonald/sdc_project4/writeup.md

 My pipeline would probably fail in poor weather conditions such as if there were snow or rain which would hamper visibility.
 It might also fail at night as all the situations I've tested it on are during the day.

 If I had more time I would improve it by keeping track of the past ten good frames and then if the lines couldn't be detetected or failed the validation criteria, it would use an average of those past ten frames.
 Currently when it fails validation, I take the previous frame.
 Also I would like to break up my one file into several clases and not use global variables.
+Also I noticed in some frames the radius of curvature is very large, although the lane lines appear to be correctly found.
+I believe I should have used a different formulas for straight lines as the curvature there should have been 0.
+So I might have checked to see if the curvature was an extremely large number and if so replaced it with zero instead.